Artists Online

 Evgeny Baranov and Lydia Velichko after graduation both worked on the restoration of historic buildings in Moscow.
 As they came to know each other, they learned that they shared a deep love of the Russian painting and that both had a desire to pursue a career in the fine arts.
 As part of an exchange program for young architects, Lydia won the opportunity to travel to Anchorage, Alaska, where she worked on a project to survey the historic Russian Orthodox churches in Alaska and the Aleutian Islands.

 Ultimately, the art of Evgeny and Lydia V. Baranov is unique in that this pair of talented painters have lived together, worked together, and traveled together for so long that the consciousness of not one but two artists is infused in each of their works.
-The artistic sensibility, creative spirit, and indomitable work ethic of two similar but unique personalities contributes to not only the collaborative paintings that they create side-by-side, but even to the works that they do on their own.
+The artistic sensibility, creative spirit, and indomitable work ethic of two similar but unique personalities contribute to not only the collaborative paintings that they create side-by-side; but, even to the works that they do on their own.

 Phone: 831-626-9100